Understand SQL Server in an Azure virtual machine

 Versions of SQL Server available

-Microsoft keeps images of all supported versions of SQL Server available in Azure Marketplace.
-If you have a need for an older version, that is covered by an extended support contract, you must install your own SQL Server binaries.
+Microsoft keeps images of all supported versions of SQL Server available in the Azure Marketplace.
+If you require an older version that is covered by an extended support contract, you'll need to install your own SQL Server binaries.

 Backup solutions

 In recent releases of SQL Server, Microsoft has introduced several features to support running SQL Server in an Azure virtual machine.
-We are going to focus on two key backup features:
+We're going to focus on two key backup features:

 • Back up to URL